cran/MatchIt.mice/README.md

 #### Step 0 - Reading this manual

 Implementing multiple imputation algorithms before matching procedures or before estimating inverse propensity score weights for each individual may seem to be a time-consuming task.
-This suggested workflow tries to simplify this complex task into 5 steps:
+This suggested workflow tries to simplify this process into 5 steps:

 <p align="center">
   <img width="300" src="man/figure/fig1.png">